zhiim/doa_py/README.md

 ## License

-This project is licensed under the [MIT](LICENSE) License - see the LICENSE file for details
+This project is licensed under the [MIT](LICENSE) License - see the LICENSE file for details.